awillslo/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Implement_WIP.md

 18. Leave your browser and all its tabs open for the next lab.

-You have now created an **App protection policy** (which is a Windows Information Protection policy) that protects files in Microsoft 365 Apps for enterprise for users in the **WIP Users** group that have enrolled Windows 10 devices.
+You have just created an **App protection policy** (which is a Windows Information Protection policy) that protects files in Microsoft 365 Apps for enterprise for users in the **WIP Users** group that have enrolled Windows devices.

 ### Task 2 – Use Windows Information Protection